mindsdb/mindsdb-docs-old/mindsdb-docs/docs/databases/MariaDB.md

 INSERT INTO
    mindsdb.predictors(name, predict, select_data_query, training_options)
 VALUES
-   ('used_cars_model', 'price', 'SELECT * FROM test.UsedCarsData', {"option": "value"});
+   ('used_cars_model', 'price', 'SELECT * FROM test.UsedCarsData', "option,value");
 ```

 * name (string) -- The name of the predictor.
-* predict (string) --  The feature you want to predict, in this example SO2.
+* predict (string) --  The feature you want to predict, in this example price.
+To predict multiple featurs include a comma separated string e.g 'price,year'.
 * select_data_query (string) -- The SELECT query that will ingest the data to train the model.
-* training_options (JSON as string) -- optional value that contains additional training parameters.
+* training_options (JSON as comma separated string) -- optional value that contains additional training parameters.
 For a full list of the parameters check the [PredictorInterface](/PredictorInterface/#learn).

 ### Query the model